awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

    Application flask-tutorial has been created.
    ```

-   This command creates a new application named `flask-tutorial` and configures your local repository to create environments with the latest Python 3\.6 platform configuration\.
+   This command creates a new application named `flask-tutorial` and configures your local repository to create environments with the latest Python 3\.6 platform version\.

 1. \(optional\) Run eb init again to configure a default keypair so that you can connect to the EC2 instance running your application with SSH: